 What sets Numbers apart

 Other than the fact that Numbers is the one remaining Houston institution from that very exciting period in the late 80s and early 90s, the club still feels very much like home.
 I've been in many nightclubs over the years, and I've never found another Numbers.
 For starters, the music played there is still excellent, unique, and unlike any other format you'll hear.
-They have purposefully avoided top-40 and mainstream music, instead focusing on alternative, and at times obscure, stuff that frankly makes for a much more interesting an enjoyable nightclub experience.
+They have purposefully avoided top-40 and mainstream music, instead focusing on alternative and at times obscure stuff that frankly makes for a much more interesting and enjoyable nightclub experience.

 The people also set the place apart.
 The patrons are literally a mix of all different types of folks.
 Everyone is made to feel welcome.
 I've seen men dancing in jackets and ties on the same night that I've seen people standing at the bar wearing cut-off shorts.
 You literally come as you are and feel comfortable no matter who you are.
 There is no other building in the world I would rather be in on a weekend night with a drink in my hand.
 Every time I've been away from Houston, Numbers is one of the first stops I make when I'm back in town.

 One of the appeals of Numbers is that it hasn't changed much over the years.
 Other than a disappointing adjustment to the size of the stage which eliminated much of the seating near the dance floor, the place looks and sounds very much like it did in 1989.
 Predominately black interior, one big dance floor in the middle, with bars on both sides of the room and in one exterior room (and Lloyd still serving drinks there).